idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - ### Best hire of your career
 -->

-## Firing and Performance Management
+## Performance Management, URA and PIPs

+### Some terms

+You'll often find the following words used in these discussions.

+Performance Mangement - the general process of ensuring the team is high performing.
+Usually refers to having no low performers on the team.
+Managing out - Going through the PIP process with an employee.
+Up or Out - The term indicating the employee either improves, or will be managed out.
+URA - UnRegretted Attrition.
+A person who is no longer at the company, and that's not regrettable PIP - Process improvement plan.
+The formal final process of performance management.
+Performance expectations are clearly documented for employee and manager, and if the employee does not improve, they will be terminated.

-### Firing Percents
+### Performance Management

-TL;DR: Firing is a good thing.
-There is a natural percent of people who should be fired, and left to their own discretion many managers will not fire the full set of these people.
-At a large scale (100's of employees), and for periods of time (like during times of massive hiring), setting a firing ratio is a good thing.
-The key though is only enforcing it at a large scale, and having guard rails to make it objectively fair, and giving employees the ability to improve.
+TL;DR: Performance Management is a good thing.
+There is a natural percent of people who are URA, and left to their own discretion many managers will not let go the full set of these people.
+At a large scale (100's of employees), and for periods of time (like during times of massive hiring), setting a URA ratio is a good thing.
+The key is enforcing it at a large scale, and having guard rails to make it objectively fair, and giving employees the ability to improve.

 _And now the long version for non-managers_

 If you've ever worked with a low performer who couldn't do their job, it's draining.
 They drag down the team due to missing commitments, and needing to be bailed out as unexpected work from the team.
 It's even a drag on the low performer as doing poorly in your job is a miserable experience, and they'll feel way better off in a place they are successful.

-All of this is to say firing lower performers is a good thing.
+All of this is to say managing out lower performers is a good thing.

-And so the question becomes who should be fired?
-Given career expectations it should be clear when someone is not meeting expectations, and thus who managers should fire and when.
+And so the question becomes who should be managed out?
+Given career expectations it should be clear when someone is not meeting expectations, and thus who managers should manage out and when.
 It also turns out at large numbers statistics can help.

 At the scale of 100's of employees there will be low performers unable to do their job.
 The exact value varies depending on how aggressive companies hire and deal with low performers, but I'd guess 1%-5%.

-For a while, Amazon was getting terrible press, so they got rid of firing ratios.
+For a while, Amazon was getting terrible press, so they got rid of URA ratios.
 You know what happened?
-Way less then 1% of people were fired, meaning the manager's good judgment wasn't working well enough.
+Way less than 1% of people were fired, meaning the manager's good judgment wasn't working well enough.

-As a result Amazon re-instated it's firing ratios.
+As a result Amazon re-instated its URA ratios.

+### The types of URA

+I've observed two categories of URA, those with a skill gap, and those with consistency gap.

+Skill Gaps are usually the result of a mis hire, an over leveled hire, or a premature promotion (the reason promos should be lagging not leading).
+Skill gaps often manifest as a lack of a core competency, lack of communication skill, lack of collaboration skill, or a quality gap.

+These problems usually show up quickly, and can be assessed looking at artifacts objectively, and are the easier performance management case.
+You explain expectations, provide coaching/mentoring/opportunity and if improvement is not seen the PIP will be very straight forward.

+Consistency is the harder PIP for a few reasons.
+First, the employee will have periods of acceptable performance, sometimes above expectations, and then they'll have misses, so the PIP needs to capture a time period when there is a performance gap.
+Simultaneously, it can be difficult to root cause inconsistencies, is it really an employment consistency issue, or is it a structural/situational issue.

-### The Process
+### The who and how of performance management

-### What are your thoughts on a PIP

 Three "Players" in this situation: